Publications and Advertising

 Publications

-• Intended for use by the general public;
+- Intended for use by the general public

-• Generally informational, promotional or educational; and
+- Generally informational, promotional or educational

 The following periodicals and/or publications are not subject to the above requirements:

-• Texas Highways magazine
+- Texas Highways magazine

-• Texas Parks and Wildlife magazine
+- Texas Parks and Wildlife magazine

-• Publications of the Texas Commission on Alcohol and Drug Abuse
+- Publications of the Texas Commission on Alcohol and Drug Abuse

-• Compilations of statutes or rules
+- Compilations of statutes or rules

-• Newsletters
+- Newsletters

-A state agency may not use appropriated money to publish a periodical or other publication if it prominently displays the name or picture of an appointed officer or statewide elected official.
+A state agency must not use appropriated money to publish a periodical or other publication if it prominently displays the name or picture of an appointed officer or statewide elected official.
 The only exception to this restriction is the Texas Department of Transportation’s (TxDOT) Official State Travel Map.

-• Enamel-coated, cast-coated, or dull-coated printing stock.
+- Enamel-coated, cast-coated, or dull-coated printing paper stock.

-• A publication with an average of more than one picture for each two pages or 50 percent of the publication.
+- A publication with an average of more than one picture for each two pages or 50 percent of the publication.

 A state agency that distributes a publication with a person’s photograph or displays the name of a person in large type or on a repetitive basis must retain a copy of the publication in the agency’s files.